srtucker22/glipchat/README.md

 -  Change the name of the project to make it more accessible for projected users (suggestions welcome)

 ## TODO
--  local material icons
 -  Enhance invite workflow
-  - mobile -- you send an invite to a room to active users
+  - mobile -- you send an invite
-    - if an invitee opens the app after a notification and the inviter is active, they will get a dialog asking to join the room and a notification in their quasar notification list for retrieval -- which shows 'join' cta until the users leave the room
+    - if an active invitee opens the app after a notification and the inviter is active, they will get a dialog asking to join the room and a notification in their quasar notification list for retrieval -- which shows 'join' cta until the users leave the room
-    - if you invite non-users, they will go through auth flow and then directed to the room. if the room is empty, user will be directed to notifications list on mobile or homepage on desktop.
+    - if you invite non-users, they will go directly to room as guest. if the room is empty, user will be directed to notifications list on mobile or homepage on desktop. ~ implement with invitation codes in email
--  Implement a global namespace for appName (clarify meaning)
 -  Add raix push notifications for cordova to enhance mobile support
 -  Add TURN server support to make it more useful for real-world deployment
 -  Package the application to make it easier to install